grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=9 (0x09) - Adjust Bass
-    VSCP_TYPE_MULTIMEDIA_ADJUST_BASS
-This is typically for adjusting the bass level settings of a sound device.
+    VSCP_TYPE_MULTIMEDIA_ADJUST_BASSThis is typically for adjusting the bass level settings of a sound device.
 Depending on the implementation, this could automatically adjust the treble level.
 To adjust left and right bass levels, a node would have to use separate zones or sub-zones for left and right.

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                |